A Charlie Brown Thanksgiving: Soundtrack

+On October 20, 2023, the complete original remastered recordings were officially released by Lee Mendelson Film Productions in honor of the special's 50th anniversary, presenting the full score and several previously unreleased tracks for the first time.

 Home media

 The special was released on RCA's SelectaVision CED format in 1982 as part of the A Charlie Brown Festival Vol. III compilation.
 It was released on VHS by Kartes Video Communications (later KVC Home Video) in 1987.
 It was released by Paramount Home Video on VHS on September 28, 1994 and was re-released in clamshell packaging on October 1, 1996.

 A Charlie Brown Thanksgiving was released on DVD by Paramount Home Entertainment on September 12, 2000.
 It was re-released by Warner Home Video in remastered form on October 7, 2008.
 It was released on a Blu-ray/DVD Combo Pack by Warner Home Video on October 5, 2010.
 The special was released in a 40th anniversary deluxe edition DVD by Warner Home Video with the same features from previous editions on October 1, 2013.
 The deluxe edition DVD also features "The Mayflower Voyagers".
 The special was released on Ultra HD Blu-ray on October 24, 2017.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.